qmk/qmk_firmware/keyboards/frosty_flake/keymaps/QFR_JM/readme.md

 ```
 ### Base Layer - Colemak
-The base layout is Colemak.
+The base layout is Colemak by default, but this can be changed to QWERTY via the *LOWER* layer.
 * I've implemented COLEMAK = SAFE\_RANGE when enumerating the custom\_keycodes, but I don't actually know what this does...

 * Space cadet is implemented in the shift keys (hold for shift, tap for respective parentheses)